seldomearly69/SPM-g1t8/README.md

 ```

 Next, set up environment variables:
-- Create a `.env` file in the `backend` directory and add the following:
+- Create a `.env` file in the root directory and add the following:
 ```bash
 POSTGRES_USER={your_username}
 POSTGRES_PASSWORD={your_password}